TwoStoryRobot/workshop-git/technology.md

 GraphQL is the new REST.
 It's also awesome.
 Pros: Quick to build, adaptable to many use cases, easy to learn.
+It functions as a middleware serve using Dataloader to efficiently load to the front end
 Cons: Requires additional tooling, still new.
+It has a complex structure and may be difficult to learn the structure to fully utilize it

 ### CDD (Component Driven Development)